-6. WHAT IS CON-8.
-WHICH OF SIDERED AS A REG-THE PASSBOOKS ISTERED DEPOSIT?
-OPENED AND
+6. WHAT IS CONSIDERED AS A REGTHE PASSBOOKS ISTERED DEPOSIT?
+OPENED AND THE

-Deposits whose depositors are identified along AML rules as registered deposits.
+Deposits whose depositors are unambiguously identifiable from the bank's register are considered as registered deposits.
 (Concerning this issue, we also refer to the contents of Section 17.)

-The fact that a form of savings is registered and the depositor is identified along AML rules, does not necessarily mean it is insured.
+The fact that a form of savings is registered, does not necessarily mean it is insured.
 Shares can also be registered, and - as we have seen - they are not insured by NDIF.